Bclavelmythics/genai-interview2/README.md

 * Maintains context across multiple questions about the same service
 * Tracks setup instruction progress
 * Handles clarification questions
-* `Manages conversation state for complex technical discussions
+* Manages conversation state for complex technical discussions

+## Example Questions for LLM to test Application Performance
+* What's the recommended way to manage encryption keys and secrets across multiple OCI services?
+* How can I automate security scanning in my CI/CD pipeline using OCI's vulnerability scanning service?
+* How can I set up automated remediation for common security issues?